The Talent Management Process: A Definitive Guide for 2026

 Creating a comprehensive onboarding process can potentially help new team members stay at your company longer—the first six months at work is a critical time when new hires often decide to stay with a company or leave as soon as possible.

-Training and supporting your hires doesn’t stop after onboarding, either.
+Onboard new hires with effective communication and provide continuing training.
 By offering your teams career development opportunities, you can:

 • Further cement team members’ commitment to their role and work